 i) Daffodils—which feature trumpet-shaped flower(s) set on a star-shaped background.
 They symbolize friendship.

-ii) Jonquils—feature dark green, round, and rush-like leaves accompanied with small clusters of fragrant yellow blossoms.
+ii) Jonquils—feature dark green, round, and rush-like leaves accompanied by small clusters of fragrant yellow blossoms.

 iii) Paper Whites—are the early bloomers of the narcissus variety with strong scented white flowers, and are mostly grown indoors.
 They’re usually sold in decorative pots, which are meant to be disposed of once the 3-week bloom period comes to an end.